Hibiscus is part of the mallow or Malvaceae family and is a popular garden plant.

 How to propagate a hibiscus?

-To begin the propagation of a hibiscus, 6 to 8-inch (15-20cm) cuttings have to be taken from a parent plant.
-The freshly cut stems then need to be dipped into a rooting hormone to aid the process of growing new roots.
-These stems will need to be placed into a soil mixture and watered regularly.
+To propagate a hibiscus take 6 to 8-inch (15-20cm) cuttings from a parent plant.
+Dip the freshly cut stems into a rooting hormone to aid the process of growing new roots.
+Place the stems into soil consisting of 3 parts sand and 1 part soil and water every 3-5 days.
 It should take between 4-6 weeks for new leaves to form on the cuttings.

-Propagating a hibiscus from cuttings is the most popular form of propagation.
+Propagating a hibiscus from cuttings is the most popular form of hibiscus propagation.

-Start by selecting which stems you are going to cut.
+To propagate a hibiscus from a cutting start by selecting which hibiscus stem you are going to cut.

 To ensure propagation is successful, be sure to choose a plant that has lots of viable stems.